|

 - The Saxons worshipped their gods in

-wooden temples or sacred woods.
+wooden temples or sacred clearings in the woods called 'groves'.

-- The Pagan Saxons also believed that
+- The pagan Saxons also believed that

 the countryside was inhabited by elves, goblins, dwarves and